Stefon Diggs Player Prop Bets for NFL Week 10 | Buffalo vs. New York 11/14/2021

 Recent Performances

-- Against the Jaguars last week, Diggs was targeted eight times and racked up 85 yards on six receptions.
+- In last week's outing against the Jaguars, Diggs was targeted eight times, picking up 85 yards on six receptions.

-- During his last three games, Diggs' 26 targets have resulted in 20 receptions for 214 yards (71.3 ypg) and two touchdowns.
+- Diggs has reeled in 20 passes (26 targets) for 214 yards (71.3 per game) and has two touchdowns over his last three outings.

 Diggs' Buffalo Teammates